Igneavour/Personal-Notes/CS_notes/Y3S1/intelligent_signal_processing_CM3065/frequency_domain_representations(ISP_T3).md

 > Is a formalisation of the process of figuring out how to make a given signal out of a set of sine waves

 $$ S_N(x) = \frac{a_0}{2} + \sum_{n=1}^N(a_ncos(\frac{2\pi}{P}nx) + b_nsin(\frac{2\pi}{P}nx)) $$

+## Analysis problem

+> Given a signal and a set of frequencies, how can we find the amplitude of each frequency component?

 # Discrete Cosine Transform